Adaptive deep learning framework for robust unsupervised underwater image enhancement: Experiments

 We applied these conventional unsupervised approaches directly to the test sets.
-We used the authors' code and training approach for these deep learning-based methods.
-To guarantee the experiment's objectivity, we trained the four deep-learning-based methods on UIEBD \cite{Li2020AnBeyond} and applied the author-provided model and network training parameters.
+We used the respective studies' code and training approach for the deep learning-based methods.
+To guarantee the experiment's objectivity, we trained the four deep-learning-based methods on UIEBD \citep{Li2020AnBeyond} and applied the author-provided model and network training parameters.